ritikgoyal-04/Fingerprint-Enhancer/README.md

 # 🧠 Fingerprint Enhancer Web App (Python + Streamlit)

-An interactive **Neural Network–based data science project** built using **Python** and **Streamlit**.
+An interactive *Fingerprint Enhancer–based data science project** built using **Python** and **Streamlit**.
 This project demonstrates how machine learning / neural network logic can be deployed as a simple and user-friendly web application.

 The app allows users to interact with the model, understand predictions, and visualize outputs in real time.